-	Mandela's release from prison in 1990 after more than 27 years was a worldwide news event.
+Mandela's release from prison in 1990 after 27 years was a worldwide news event.
 By then, the chokehold of apartheid was slowly loosening its grip on South Africa's black majority.
 Almost immediately, Mandela picked up the struggle where he had left off, vowing to forever dismantle the policy of "apartness" that for decades had deemed the country's black majority less than human.
 He was awarded the Nobel Peace Prize in 1993, which he shared with then-South African president F.W. de Klerk.

-In July 1993 when he was in the United States to receive the National Constitution Center's Liberty Medal, Mandela was the featured guest at the Freedom Forum, a nonpartisan foundation that champions the First Amendment as a cornerstone of democracy, and is the main funder of the operations of the Newseum.
+In July 1993 when he was in the United States to receive the National Constitution Center's Liberty Medal, Mandela was the featured guest at the Freedom Forum, a nonpartisan foundation that champions the First Amendment as a cornerstone of democracy, and the main funder of the operations of the Newseum.
 Mandela, who was running for president of South Africa, spoke about freedom in his country and around the world.

 Adam Clayton Powell III, a former vice president of the Freedom Forum who is currently a senior fellow at the University of Southern California's Center on Public Diplomacy, recalled a private moment before Mandela spoke.